ibm-cloud-docs/cephaas/iam_access-fusionaas.md

 {: caption="Compute-specific IAM actions for FusionaaS" caption-side="bottom"}

-## Assigning access to Fusion as a Service in the console
+## Assigning access to IBM Fusion as a service in the console
 {: #assign-access-console}
 {: ui}